GryfOSS/web3.php/features/README.md

 ### Key Step Definitions
 - `@Given I connect to the Ganache blockchain`: Establishes connection to the blockchain
 - `@Given I have an account with funds`: Gets a pre-funded Ganache account
+- `@Given I have access to funded accounts`: Gets multiple pre-funded Ganache accounts for transfers
 - `@When I create a new wallet`: Generates a new wallet with private key and address
 - `@When I estimate gas for transferring :amount ETH to :recipient`: Estimates gas for transactions
 - `@When I transfer :amount ETH to the recipient`: Executes ETH transfers
+- `@When I transfer :amount ETH between funded accounts`: Executes transfers between Ganache accounts
+- `@When I retrieve the transaction details using the transaction hash`: Retrieves transaction details by hash
 - `@Then I should get a gas estimate`: Validates gas estimation results
 - `@Then the transfer should be successful`: Validates successful transactions
+- `@Then the transaction details should contain the correct information`: Validates transaction details accuracy
+- `@Then the transaction should have a valid block number`: Ensures transaction is included in a block
+- `@Then the transaction should have gas information`: Validates gas-related transaction fields

 ## Configuration